 Since 2012, I have been a researcher at the University of Gothenburg, in the department of Philosophy, Linguistics, and Theory of Science.
 As of July 2016, I am an assistant professor (bitradande lektor).
-Since July 2014, I have been a fellow in the Pro Futura Scientia program funded by Riksbankens Jubileumsfond and arranged by the Swedish Collegium for Advanced Study (SCAS) at Uppsala University.
-The University of Gothenburg remains my "home university", so I am now affiliated with both SCAS (Uppsala University) and the University of Gothenburg.
+Since July 2014, I have been a fellow in the Pro Futura Scientia program funded by Riksbankens Jubileumsfond and arranged by the Swedish Collegium for Advanced Study (SCAS) in Uppsala, Sweden.
+The University of Gothenburg remains my "home university", so I am now affiliated with both SCAS and the University of Gothenburg.

 Before coming to Gothenburg, I held research and teaching positions at the Department of General Linguistics at Heinrich Heine University (Duesseldorf, Germany) and the Centre for Languages and Literature at Lund University (Lund, Sweden).
 I have also spent time in Austin, Texas, both at Cycorp, Inc., and at the Linguistics Department at the University of Texas at Austin.

 I received a B.A. in Linguistics from Northwestern University in 2002 and a Ph.D. in Linguistics from Stanford University in 2009.
 I became Docent in Linguistics through the University of Gothenburg in December 2013. ("Docent" is the Swedish equivalent of a German "Habilitation", a post-Ph.D. qualification, regardless of what Google Translate might have you believe.)

 Papers, handouts, and slides I have produced are available on my research page.

 My full CV is available in PDF format here (last updated December 2015).